EC How Might A China Slowdown Affect The World?

 Still, the fact that we have been consistently surprised on the down side since 2010 has alerted most analysts to the possibility that we may continue to be surprised on the down side.
 A “hard landing” of growth below 6% is still considered unlikely, but no longer possible to ignore.

 This worries a lot of people.
 A hard landing, we are told, would be devastating for the world economy because China is the world's “growth engine”, and if it falters, growth around the world will also slow.
 There is also rising concern about a banking crisis within China.
-An economist at Oxford Economics recently told a Sydney audience that “Chinese authorities were understating the extent of bad loans on their ' books and faced tough choices in dealing with the potential bank failure.”
+An economist at Oxford Economics recently told a Sydney audience that “Chinese authorities were understating the extent of bad loans on their banks' books and faced tough choices in dealing with the potential bank failure.”
 In that he is certainly right, but he went on to say: “”We don't know when there will be a China banking crisis and how it will play out but it is almost certain there will be one,”

 I am not sure I agree.
 Insolvency doesn't necessarily lead to crisis, as countries like Spain have made clear.
 It takes a collapse in liquidity to create a crisis, and if insolvent borrowers remain liquid, we are likely instead to see a long, difficult period of slow growth in which the losses are painfully ground out of the system (and always turn out to be greater than they would have been had they been recognized immediately).
 A banking crisis in China is always possible, and several people I respect are quite certain that there will be one, but I think that as long as Beijing implicitly or explicitly guarantees deposits, and as long as Beijing's credibility with Chinese households is solid, and I believe it is, I think we are more likely to see many years of Japanese-style “zombie banks” than a banking crisis.